jenpyle/myFlix-server/README.md

 ```
 The project should be running on port 8080

-**See the [Detailed Project Description](#detailed-project-description) below for more information**
 # Technical Project Requirements
 ● The API must be a Node.js and Express application. \
 ● The API must use REST architecture, with URL endpoints corresponding to the data operations listed above \
 ● The API must use at least three middleware modules, such as the body-parser package for reading data from requests and morgan for logging. \
 ● The API must use a “package.json” file. \
 ● The database must be built using MongoDB. \
 ● The business logic must be modeled with Mongoose. \